Community, friendships, and maintaining our place within them.

 So why, when we know we want community, belonging and connection can we have a hard time belonging to a wider scene?
 Maybe this is only a problem specific to introverts?
 Perhaps, even more so, an introverted male problem?
 I feel women (not to generalise) are typically better at staying engaged with their friends and family.
 Are there any extroverts out there who suffer from this issue of sustaining regular community activity?

-Of course, there is nothing wrong with having 'activity' friends.
-It can be a lot of fun, but we should be flexible enough to see that friendships take many different forms, and the ones that are the most important to maintain are the ones who are there for you no matter what.
+I feel we need be flexible enough to see that friendships take many different forms, and the ones that are the most important to maintain are the ones who are there for you no matter what.
 I call these 'golden friends'.
 In some circumstances, we even drift apart from our golden friends, and when this happens, it is because we have grown apart and our values no longer align.
 This is ok too.
 No relationship should be strained and sustained based on a feeling that was once there.
 Emotional flexibility and an ability to accept the ever-changing process of life can help with this.
 I have had many friends come and go over the years most of the golden friends remain but a few, especially those from my mid-teens and early 20s have since drifted.
 We change and evolve and that is a good thing.

 So I'd like to wrap this up with some ideas on sustaining and maintaining community and friends.